HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 <a href="#top">Back to top</a>

 For this section, I downloaded a list of energy consumption per capita for 1960 to 2016 from the [world bank](https://data.worldbank.org/indicator/EG.USE.PCAP.KG.OE).
-I saved it as a `.csv` file and import it with the following command.
+I saved it as a `.csv` file and imported it with `read.csv`.
 Let's have a look at it's structure.

 ``` r
 data.energy <- read.csv("Energy_use.csv")